A random Hall-Paige conjecture: Introduction

 For abelian groups, (\ref{111}) rearranges into $\prod_{x\in G}x=\id$ (where $\id$ is the identity element of $G$), giving a necessary condition for having a complete mapping in abelian groups.
 An immediate consequence is that even-order cyclic groups do not admit complete mappings (for example in $G=\mathbb Z_{2n}$ we have $\prod_{x\in G}x=n\neq \id$).
-For non-abelian groups, (\ref{111}) implies that $\prod_{x\in G}x\in G'$, where $G'$ denotes the commutator subgroup of $G$ (to see this note that since every group element occurs exactly twice in $\prod_{x\in G}x \phi(x)$, we can rearrange this product into the identity.
-It is a standard result that this is equivalent to $\prod_{x\in G}x \phi(x)\in G'$ --- see Lemma~\ref{Lemma_commutator_characterization}).
+For non-abelian groups, by taking the image of (\ref{111}) in the abelianization of $G$, we obtain that $\prod_{x\in G}x\in G'$, where $G'$ denotes the commutator subgroup of $G$.
 Thus ``$\prod_{x\in G}x\in G'$'' is a necessary condition for the existence of a complete mapping in a general group.
-Letting $G^\mathrm{ab}$ denote the abelianization of $G$, that is $G^\mathrm{ab}=G/G'$, we see that this condition is equivalent to $\prod_{x\in G}\pi_{ab}(x)$ being equal to the identity when projected to $G^{ab}$ (where $\pi_{ab}:G\to G^{ab}$ is the quotient homomorphism).
-Since $G^{ab}$ is abelian, we write this as ``$\sum_{x\in G}x=0$ in $G^{ab}$''.
+Letting $G^\mathrm{ab}$ denote the abelianization of $G$, that is $G^\mathrm{ab}=G/G'$, we see that this condition is equivalent to $\prod_{x\in G}\pi_{\mathrm{ab}}(x)$ being equal to the identity in $G^{\mathrm{ab}}$ (where $\pi_{\mathrm{ab}}:G\to G^{\mathrm{ab}}$ is the quotient homomorphism).
+Since $G^{\mathrm{ab}}$ is abelian, we write this as ``$\sum_{x\in G}x=0$ in $G^{\mathrm{ab}}$''.
 The condition that $\sum_{x\in G}x=0$ in $G^\mathrm{ab}$ (or equivalently that $\prod_{x\in G}x\in G'$) is known as the Hall-Paige condition \cite{hallpaige}.
 We remark that the Hall-Paige condition is sometimes written as ``all $2$-Sylow subgroups of $G$ are trivial or non-cyclic''.
 This is equivalent to $\prod_{x\in G}x$ being trivial in $G^\mathrm{ab}$, as shown by Hall and Paige themselves \cite{hallpaige}.
 Perhaps astonishingly, the Hall-Paige condition is not only necessary, but also sufficient for the existence of a complete mapping.
 This was first conjectured by Hall and Paige~\cite{hallpaige}.
 The Hall-Paige Conjecture has a rich history, we refer the reader to the book of Evans~\cite{evans2018orthogonal} (Chapters 3-7) for a description of various approaches taken for this problem.
 The conjecture was finally shown to be true in a combination of papers by Wilcox~\cite{wilcox1}, Evans~\cite{evans}, and Bray~\cite{BRAY} in 2009.
 The original proof of Wilcox, Evans, and Bray uses an inductive argument which relies on the classification of finite simple groups.
 However, recently, a completely different proof for large groups was found by Eberhard, Manners, and Mrazovi\'c using tools from analytic number theory \cite{asymptotichallpaige}.
 In this paper, with the goal of giving a unified approach to many related conjectures in the area, we study complete mappings between subsets of groups.
-For example, given equal sized subsets $A,B,C$ of a group $G$, is there a bijection $\phi\colon A\to B$ such that $\psi\colon A\to C$ defined via $\psi(a):=a\phi(a)$ is also a bijection?
+For example, given equal sized subsets $A,B,C$ of a group $G$, is there a bijection $\phi\colon A\to B$ such that the map $\psi(a):=a\phi(a)$ defines a bijection $A\to C$?
 This corresponds to starting with the multiplication table of a group, and then deleting the rows corresponding to $G\setminus A$, columns corresponding to $G\setminus B$, and symbols corresponding to $G\setminus C$, and then searching for a transversal in the resulting structure, which is simply a Latin array with some missing entries.
 Generalising the Hall-Paige condition to this set-up, we see that